 “It seems Speaker Boehner and Joe Heck are too busy trying to keep their jobs instead of doing their jobs,” Bilbray said in a statement.
 “It’s no wonder this is the least productive Congress in American History.”

-Heck’s campaign said Bilbray was being disingenuous since former House Speaker Nancy Pelosi, D-Calif., in August hosted a similar fundraiser for Bilbray’s campaign in Las Vegas at the Mandalay Bay.
+Heck’s campaign said Bilbray was being disingenuous because former House Speaker Nancy Pelosi, D-Calif., in August hosted a similar fundraiser for Bilbray’s campaign in Las Vegas at the Mandalay Bay.
 Hosts were asked to donate $2,600, sponsors $1,000, friends $500 and supporters $250.

 Contact reporter Laura Myers at firstname.lastname@example.org or 702-387-2919.
 Follow her on Twitter @lmyerslvrj.